Dental Implants in Collingwood

 - Does getting a dental implant hurt?

-During dental implant surgery, your dentist will administer anesthesia to ensure you feel comfortable so you won't feel any pain during the procedure.
+During dental implant surgery, your dentist will administer anesthesia to help encourage your comfort and alleviate pain during the procedure.

 Following the procedure, patients do not usually experience much discomfort.
 Most can manage any pain with an over-the-counter pain medication for a few days following the procedure.